pronovic/cedar-backup3/README.md

 ## Package Distributions

 Cedar Backup is primarily distributed as a Python 3 source package.
-You can download the latest release from the BitBucket download page.
+You can download the latest release from GitHub.

 Debian packages for Cedar Backup v3, called `cedar-backup3` and `cedar-backup3-doc`, were first available starting with the Debian 'stretch'